 By the end of the decade, however, the industry’s reputation had been deeply – and, in many eyes, permanently – sullied by a series of scandals.
 Greedy publishers preyed on the psychologically vulnerable by pushing loot boxes, several high-profile games such as Anthem and Fallout ’76 had been released in a half-finished state, Blizzard Entertainment took an extremely controversial stance on the Hong Kong protests by banning a supporter from one of their tournaments, and corporations tried to find ways to punish users for posting negative reviews of their products.
 Regardless of what one’s stances on these events were, one thing was clear – the most ardent enthusiasts’ faith in the American AAA industry had reached its nadir – and the powers that be refused to put down the shovel.
 I can therefore believe that The Last of Us Part II was propped up on a pedestal solely to make the domestic industry look good after an incredibly miserable showing in the latter half of the 2010s.

-Upon finishing The Last of Us Part II, he claimed it was a masterpiece, likening it to Schindler’s List, pejoratively comparing every other game to John Wick.
+Indeed, the author of a particularity memetic social media comment claimed The Last of Us Part II was a masterpiece, likening it to Schindler’s List while pejoratively comparing every other game to John Wick.
 This was highly similar to an equally inane statement issued about The Last of Us that called it gaming’s Citizen Kane moment.
 The reason it was an inane comparison is because whoever wrote it clearly didn’t comprehend the historical context behind Citizen Kane.
 Orson Welles’s legendary debut is rightly considered one of the greatest films ever made, but while it is often propped up as a symbol of high art, it achieved its lofty status by gleefully breaking all of the established filmmaking rules at the time.
 In fact, many of its innovations came about because of ignorance – something Mr. Welles himself admitted.

 The second half of the comparison doesn’t make sense either because, depressive tone notwithstanding, The Last of Us Part II has far more in common with John Wick than most contemporary AAA titles given its revenge-driven narrative and how visceral the violence manages to be.
-Even then, insinuating those games Mr. Cannata described or The Last of Us Part II itself are in the same league as John Wick would be a grave insult to director Chad Stahelski.
+Even then, insinuating The Last of Us Part II is in the same league as John Wick would be an insult to the latter.

 There is a reason I pointed out the release dates of certain games when comparing them to The Last of Us Part II.
 This is because more than anything, the defining flaw Mr. Druckmann’s work is that it tries to be progressive and forward-looking when, in practice, it was way behind the times, even maintaining its predecessor’s chauvinistic undercurrent.
 To an even greater extent than its predecessor, The Last of Us Part II spins a narrative that begs its audience to take it seriously when it practicably and ironically comes across as less mature than many contemporary AAA titles.
 This is clear even when just looking at the game cover.
 With a nice close-up of Ellie’s grimacing, bloodstained visage, it wouldn’t have looked out of place among the sophomorically edgy comic books lining store shelves throughout the 1990s.